rhysd/NyaoVim/README.md

 You would see minimal Neovim GUI editor (as normal gVim).
 This is Electron app and Neovim is drawn on `<canvas>`.
 You can see DevTools of this app with 'Developer Tools' menu item.

-On first start up of NyaoVim, it creates `~/.config/nyaovimrc.html` for UI configuration.
+On first start up of NyaoVim, it creates `~/.config/nyaovimrc.html` for UI configuration (`%AppData%` instead of `.config` in Windows).
 Yes, you can extend and configure UI components with HTML and CSS!

 ### Install UI Plugin